'Pivotal' Richard III historian dies

 He met Philippa Langley, from the Richard III Society, who presented his evidence to archaeologists at the University of Leicester, and it proved sufficient to go ahead with the dig.

+Phil Stone, chairman of the Richard III Society, said: "John played an important, not to say critical, role in the Looking for Richard Project."

-Professor Alison Rowlands, from the University of Essex, said the "leading scholar of the House of York" had "an immense enthusiasm for the solving of historical mysteries".
+Professor Alison Rowlands, from the University of Essex, paid tribute to the "leading scholar of the House of York" who was "a real gentleman, who combined a genuine gentleness of manner with an immense enthusiasm for the solving of historical mysteries".

+A lecture at the university in 2013 was "so popular that the lengthy queue for admission looked more like that for a pop concert than a history talk", she added.

-Dr Ashdown-Hill completed a PhD in medieval history from the University of Essex and in 2015 he was made an MBE in the Queen's Birthday Honours.
+Dr Ashdown-Hill, who had motor neurone disease, completed a PhD in medieval history from the University of Essex.